Faculty & staff

 All employees have access to Zoom.
 Teaching assistants must activate their Concordia email address (firstname.lastname@example.org) to gain access to the university’s Zoom license.
 Once activated, they can use Zoom for the duration of their contract.

-Please contact the IT Service Desk if you’re having problems connecting to your office computer or maintaining a remote desktop connection.
+Faculty and staff can contact the IT Service Desk if they’re having problems connecting to their office computer or maintaining a remote desktop connection.

-If your office computer has been shut down or lost power, please provide your office room number in your service request.
+If their office computer has been shut down or lost power, employees are asked to provide their office room number in their service request.
 This will allow IITS to send someone to turn it back on.

-Environmental Health and Safety (EHS) has made available information on how to work from home while minimizing the risk of injuries — particularly linked to your desk and computer setup.
+Environmental Health and Safety (EHS) has made available information on how to work from home while minimizing the risk of injuries — particularly linked to an employee's desk and computer setup.

 Because some people may have specific concerns, EHS is also booking online appointments for ergonomic consultations.
 Concordia employees who need to speak with an EHS expert can email a request to email@example.com.

-Yes, if you incur an injury while working for the university remotely you should report it to your supervisor.
+Yes, if an employee incurs an injury while working for the university remotely they should report it to their supervisor.